This article was originally published in April 2019. It has been updated as of August 2021.

 Applying This in Games

 So now that we’ve gone through all this math, the question becomes: How do you use this?
 The good news is, you don’t have to sit down and write out a bunch of math to immediately apply these concepts.
-Here are a few ways you can think about statistics in 40k that will improve your planning and in-game outcomes:
+Here are a few ways you can think about statistics in games that will improve your planning and in-game outcomes:

 - Use the Expected Value of an Action to determine if it’s worth doing

-We already talked about charge distances above, the single most important area of statistical application in 40k.
+We already talked about charge distances above, perhaps the single most important area of statistical application in 40k.
 Go back to that table.
 See how hard it is to make a 9″ charge without re-rolls?
 That’s no accident.
-Even with re-rolls, your chances of making that charge are a bit better than a coinflip, so if your entire gameplan rests on making a single 9″ charge, well, you should expect to lose a lot of games.
+Even with re-rolls, your chances of making that charge are a bit better than a coinflip, so if your entire game plan rests on making a single 9″ charge, well, you should expect to lose a lot of games.
 Understanding this should also help you understand that you need to over-commit to reducing charge distance.
 The better you understand the risks you’re taking and what the long-shots are, the better you’ll be able to understand why relying on those is a bad idea.
 Having a re-roll for your charge distance might seem like it makes your charge a sure thing, but it still leaves you missing more than half the time.